 While selecting the effective filtration grade for your liquid, you need to ensure that it balances the requirements of the application.

 For this to happen, you need to consider a couple of factors.

-Such factors include the fluid viscosity, the fluid velocity as it flows through the filter element and the contaminant characteristics.
+Such factors include the fluid viscosity, the fluid velocity as it flows through the filter element, and the contaminant characteristics.

 The aspects of the contaminant characteristics include the particle shape, density, and size.

-If the contaminants are hard and have regular shape forming dense cakes are suitable for surface filtration.
+If the contaminants are hard and have a regular shape forming dense cakes are suitable for surface filtration.

 Sintered metal filtration depends on the increasing pressure drop to the point where the final pressure reaches.

 It also depends on the constant flow of your fluid.